 “The postponement of Nigeria’s presidential elections on security grounds has flushed into the open scenarios reminiscent of the dark days when the country’s democratic aspirations were stifled by a military cabal.”

 Such a description not only discounts the gains which the country has made democratically, it simply cast a shadow of skepticism reminiscent of the days when coup d’états were the norm.

 Even while the writer gave some perspective about changes that have taken place, the subject focused more on Nigeria’s past, not its future.
 We see this in his use of words like “fear,” “disaster scenario,” “ballot stuffing,” “ethnic killings,” “violence,” “Boko Haram” and “war.”

-Other stories seemed to cast fear about Buahri, the newly elected leader, for having being a “former dictator.”
+Other stories seemed to cast fear about Buhari, the newly elected leader, for having been a “former dictator.”

 Faul, Michelle, and Andrew Drake.
 “Nigeria Returns Former Dictator to Office, Ousts Goodluck Jonathan.” – The Denver Post

 “During his brief 1983-1985 dictatorship he ruled with an iron fist, jailing people even for littering and ordering civil servants who arrived late to work to do squats.
 He gagged the press and jailed journalists to cover up a deepening economic crisis as prices tumbled for the oil on which Nigeria’s economy depends.
 He eventually was overthrown by his own soldiers.”

 One way to bring fear into the American public is to keep writing about Boko Haram.